 Whether you want to descend deep into the magma chamber of a dormant volcano, fly over a crater in a helicopter, or hike over Iceland’s lava fields, we can assist with your travel plans.
-Take a look through our most popular experiences below or speak to our specialists about how you can enjoy Iceland’s volcanic wonders.
+Take a look through our most popular experiences below or contact our Travel Specialists about how you can enjoy Iceland’s volcanic wonders.

 Volcanoes & Northern Lights

 For a double-dose of Mother Nature, nothing beats this small-group tour, experiencing Iceland's otherworldly volcanic landscape and the mesmerising northern lights.
 New this season is an exciting 8WD trip into Thorsmork Valley to witness the impact of the 2010 Eyjafjallajokull eruption.

 A self-drive holiday focusing on the stunning South Coast – visit eruption sites at Katla, Eyjafjallajokull, the Westman Islands and Laki, as well as enjoying classic experiences such as the Golden Circle and Blue Lagoon.